EricZinda/Perplexity/backlog.md

+- Fix the performance problem in combinatorics for will
 - Need to be able to run code on the solution group
   - not() is going to require special processing
   -